kratisto/docs/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 ![BGPaaS Basic Architecture](images/bgpaas_basic-peering.png)

-To achieve this setup, you need to install a BGP daemon, like FRR, on each hosts, and configure it.
+To achieve this setup, you need to install a BGP daemon, like FRR, on each host, and configure it.

 ## Configuration parameters